laowch/ImagePicker/README.md

-It's ImagePicker which implements the effect and UI like Tumblr app.
+It's  a Image Picker which implements the effect and UI like Tumblr app.

 And it also provides content for Intent.ACTION_GET_CONTENT, which means other Apps can use it as ImagePicker.